eea/Products.MailArchive/trunk/MailArchive/README.txt

 Readme for MailArchive

     MailArchive is a product that can let the browse a mail archive in Unix MBOX format.
+The product resyncronises every ten minutes when the mail files change.
+It is therefore maintenance free.
 The product is tested on Zope 2.7, but can be made to work on Zope 2.6.

 How to use it